Cyber-Chic/Cyber-Chic/README.md

 </div>

 *   **THE MISSION** — I founded this archive to spark real-world connection through transformative projects, primarily by distributing books & other keepsakes ultimately designed to spread happiness.
 Some are intentionally placed in quiet corners for unexpected finders to discover, while others are available directly for traditional collectors.
 *   **COMMUNITY TREASURE HUNTS** — My signature project is a borderless treasure hunt where art, poetry, and social development comic books are creatively seeded across the earth.
-Select artifacts are also slated for outer space, culminating in a digital installation scheduled to document my artwork floating in orbit as a **[designated satellite](https://space.crunchlabs.com/selfie/VnpvzMO)** traverses past the Pyramids of Giza.
-Anyone who finds a piece is requested to pass the joy forward with a quiet act of kindness.
+Select artifacts are also slated for outer space, culminating in a digital installation configured to capture my artwork as a **[designated satellite](https://space.crunchlabs.com/selfie/VnpvzMO)** traverses past the Pyramids of Giza.
+Anyone who finds a piece of the archive is requested to pass the joy forward with a quiet act of kindness.

     This initiative was highlighted at the Ely Center for Contemporary Art during CT Tech Week—where we celebrated an official book release on-site—is championed by the grassroots Free Little Art Galleries community, and is expanding to fresh locations across the world.